LostInBrittany/web-components-in-2023/step-05/README.md

 ## Creating the project

-In the `step-05` folder, create a new Svelte application project using the Svelte generator of Vite, and call it `my-svelte-counter`:
+In the `workshop` folder, create a new Svelte application project using the Svelte generator of Vite, and call it `my-svelte-counter`:

 ```bash